-- (a) Outcomes applied by the Associate Vice President, Students to suspend or expel may be appealed to the Provost and Vice-President Academic. - (b) Appeals must be submitted in writing to the

-- Provost and Vice-President Academic within 10 business days of the Student having received the decision from the Associate Vice-President Students. - (c) Within 10 business days of accepting the grounds for appeal, the Provost and Vice- President Academic shall establish a University Appeal Board hearing panel and notify appropriate parties as outlined in the Policies and Procedures of the Non-Academic Appeal Board. - (d) The University Appeal Board may further investigate the matter prior to rendering a decision.
+- (a) Outcomes applied by the Associate Vice President, Students to suspend or expel or exclude student from University facilities, may be appealed to the Provost and Vice-President Academic. - (b) Appeals must be submitted in writing to the Provost and Vice-President Academic within 10 working days of the Student having received the decision from the Associate Vice-President Students. - (c) Within 10 working days of accepting the grounds for appeal, the Provost and Vice-President Academic shall establish a University Appeal Board hearing panel and notify appropriate parties as outlined in the Policies and Procedures of the Non-Academic Appeal Board. - (d) The University Appeal Board may further investigate the matter prior to rendering a decision.